swarad07/swarad07.github.io/_posts/2020-07-02-making-sense-of-covid-data.md

 ## Cerdits

-All numbers and graphs are from Prof. Shamika Ravi (https://twitter.com/ShamikaRavi/).
+All numbers and graphs are from **[Prof. Shamika Ravi](https://twitter.com/ShamikaRavi/)**.
 Her daily twitter update is the only update I have followed for last few months and helped me understand a lot about the numbers we see everyday.
 All charts are from her twitter feed.

 Also https://www.covid19india.org/ the only tracker I follow for updates.